 - In this unit, students will connect and apply topics of study throughout the course to the concept of finance.
 The question every math teacher gets at least once per lesson is “when are we ever going to use this!?”
 The good news is this unit contains real-life applications of most concepts from this course!
 This unit will apply the knowledge students obtained from the following units: Algebraic Tools, Introduction to Functions and Exponential Functions.

 - This project is one of the final evaluations of MCR3U online.
 This project will challenge students to use their knowledge of concepts learned throughout the course.
 This culminating project is worth 10% of the final grade.

 FINAL EXAMProctored Exam

 - This exam is the final evaluation of MCR3U online.
 Students need to arrange their final exam 10 days in advance.
 All coursework should be completed and submitted before writing the final exam, please be advised that once the exam is written, any outstanding coursework will be given a grade of zero.
 The exam will be two hours.
-There are three options for taking the exam:
+There are two options for taking the exam: